top of page

 Employee appraisal brings clarity

-The expatriate's contractual relationship between the employee to be seconded and the head office gives him or her the feeling that his or her existential questions are still in the familiar environment of his or her cultural circle.
-The questions and aspects related to the secondment should be carefully discussed and resolved in a staff meeting.
-In this way, the expatriate is provided with security which is of enormous importance for the fulfilment of his duties in the new host country.
+The contractual relationship between the employee to be seconded and the head office provides the expatriate with the assurance that key personal and professional matters remain anchored within a familiar cultural environment.
+All matters related to the secondment should be carefully discussed and clarified in a personnel meeting.
+This provides the expatriate with a sense of security that is of great importance for the proper fulfilment of duties in the host country.

 Timely planning is required

-In everyday practice, secondment contracts are sometimes only handed over in the airport lounge, so that the employee usually has no further and enforceable design options available.
-Although such an approach cannot always be avoided due to time constraints, timely consideration of the associated aftertaste should lead to prudent planning.
+In practice, secondment agreements are sometimes handed over as late as in the airport lounge, leaving the employee with no further or enforceable options for negotiation.
+Although such an approach cannot always be avoided due to time constraints, awareness of its negative implications should encourage prudent and timely planning.

-An important component of the corporate philosophy is also the fulfilment of the duty of care with regard to the design of the social security law for the employee.
-When an employee is posted abroad, numerous questions arise that can only be answered reliably by experts from the individual social insurance carriers.
-However, it is a consequence of the welfare principle that the employer informs his employee about the consequences of posting abroad in the area of social security law.
-Omissions or even contraventions through negligently researched questions lead to not inconsiderable liability.
+An important component of the corporate philosophy is the fulfilment of the employer’s duty of care with respect to the employee’s social security arrangements.
+When an employee is seconded abroad, numerous questions arise that can only be reliably answered by experts from the respective social security institutions.
+However, under the principle of welfare, the employer is obliged to inform the employee about the implications of an international assignment in matters of social security law.
+Omissions or violations resulting from inadequate or negligent research can lead to considerable liability exposure.

 Success through connection to the parent company

-The connection to the head office during the foreign activity is the essential support for the successful execution of a task.
-In order to cope with the daily or at least regular communication with the parent company, the expatriate needs a permanent correspondence partner.
-In this way, the expatriate can first report on the progress made abroad and clarify the problem areas, while the parent company can inform him about internal changes and shifts in priorities.
-In this way, the work assignment in the host country is made more effective.
-Depending on the size of the company and the degree of diversification, a direct connection to the management is recommended.
+Maintaining a close connection with the head office during the foreign assignment is essential for the successful execution of duties.
+To ensure effective daily or at least regular communication with the parent company, the expatriate requires a permanent contact person.
+In this way, the expatriate can report on progress and clarify problem areas, while the parent company provides updates on internal developments and shifts in priorities.
+This ensures that the assignment in the host country is carried out more effectively.
+Dependent on the size of the company and its level of diversification, maintaining a direct connection with the management is recommended.

 The main areas of